timmayg/clus2023-devwks-2008/README.md

 # Cisco Live US 2023
 # DEVWKS-2008 - Reducing the Attack Surface of IOS XE with Ansible

+Thank you for spending your time with me for the next 45 minutes.
+I hope that at the end of this time you will be much more comfortable with hardening the IOS XE boxes that you manage.

 ## [Encryption with Ansible Vault](/01-Ansible_Vault.md)